zihasyu/PrintFromYdk/README.md

-# Metaltronus-Tool
+# PrintFromYdk
-Mainly used to explore the use of Metaltronus in yugioh
+Print from ydk to pdf in yugioh